-We operate a 'hub and spoke' model of recruitment, having never seen a branch-based model as being the future of recruitment, we continue to run our business with limited office infrastructure.
-Following our growth in 2021-22, we have consolidated and enhanced our internal training to ensure all staff mirror our corporate behaviours and expectations.
+We operate a 'hub and spoke' model of recruitment, having never seen a branch-based model as being the future of recruitment, we continue to run our business with limited office infrastructure...

 Our Head Office in Caerphilly, South Wales supports operations throughout the UK.
 We utilise a selective panel of partner recruitment agencies to support national contracts, allowing us to provide innovative solutions to public and private sector customers across the UK.